meyda/meyda-rs/README.md

 This project is heavily WIP and it's not wise to use it in production yet.

-The plan is to initially provide a set of pure functions which operate on 64-bit vectors, each vector being a frame of audio.
+The plan is to initially provide a set of pure functions which operate on 64-bit float vectors, each vector being a frame of audio.

 Later on, `meyda-rs` should support file loading, configuration, overlapping frames, etc. to approach the API of Meyda.